Dwight Peck's personal Web site

 First doubts.

 Here, from the cabane, is a view up to the Col des Chamois (2660m), looking fairly forbidding from Mr Peck's point of view.
-Mr Peck has been up there his-own-self, but on cross-country skis up the Glacier of Paneirosse on the far side -- he takes a dim view of this side of the thing and looks to gradual topographical evolution to flatten this place and make it more amenable over the next few millennia, when he plans to come back and hike over the pass, but not before.
+Mr Peck has been up there his-own-self, but on touring skis up the Glacier of Paneirosse on the far side -- he takes a dim view of this side of the thing.

 The two glaciers of Plan-Névé, looking like a butterfly from the valley below, but actually with a sizable impediment between them.